Department of Biological Sciences

 • International students who are awarded a GTA must take and pass the Oral Proficiency Test (OPT) before being allowed to teach.

-In addition to GTAs, full time thesis option students are eligible for nomination to:
+In addition to GTAs, full time thesis option students are eligible for nomination to the Graduate Council Scholars Program.

 The goal of the Graduate Council Scholars Program recognizes outstanding new graduate students at Wright State.
-The goal of the Wright Fellowship Program is to attract high quality underrepresented minority graduate students to Wright State.
-The Biological Science MSc program may nominate one applicant per year to each of these programs.
-Graduate Council Scholars and Wright Fellows then are selected from among the nominees received from all Wright State graduate programs.
-Graduate Council Scholars and Wright Fellows both are awarded a one-year (fall-spring-summer) tuition waiver and a one-year stipend of $13,000.
+The Biological Science MSc program may nominate one applicant per year.
+Graduate Council Scholars then are selected from among the nominees received from all Wright State graduate programs.
+Graduate Council Scholars are awarded a one-year (fall-spring-summer) tuition waiver and a one-year stipend of $13,000.
 They also are guaranteed a second year of support from their academic program.
 In Biological Sciences, this would be in the form of a GTA.

-The Biological Sciences graduate committee selects nominees for these programs in January/February of each year.
-To ensure full consideration, prospective applicants interested in the Graduate Council Scholars and Wright Fellowship Programs should contact the Biological Sciences MSc Program coordinator during the preceding fall semester
+The Biological Sciences graduate committee selects nominees for the program in January/February of each year.
+To ensure full consideration, prospective applicants interested in the Graduate Council Scholars Program should contact the Biological Sciences MSc Program coordinator during the preceding fall semester